LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 }
 ```

-which creates a curl request like this:
+which we will insert into our curl request like this:

 ```nohighlight
 $ curl -X POST --data 'payload={"text": "Howdily doodily!", "username": "Ned Flanders", "icon_emoji": ":smile:"}' https://hooks.slack.com/services/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
 ```

-which results in a slack post like this:
+which should result in a slack post like this:

 <img src="curlresult2.png"/>